FRC5190/2020Training/kotlin/loops.md

 5. Create a method called `forEachStatement`.
 In your method create a list of two string elements and using a forEach statement, print each of the strings.
 6. Create a method called `delay`.
 Add two print statements and add code for a 2 second delay between the statements.
 7. At the top of your `loops` class, add an initializing constructor that prints `initialized`
-8. Go back to the file with your `Calculator.main` method and create an object from your `loops` class.
+8. Go back to the file with your `calculator.calculator.main` method and create an object from your `loops` class.
 Then call each of the methods from the `loops` class using the object you created.
 9. Come show off your work!